 Are you interested in learning how to submit to peer-reviewed curriculum sites such as MedEdPORTAL?
 MedEdPORTAL Publications is an educational material repository that was designed to serve as a prestigious peer reviewed publishing venue through which educators both receive recognition for their educational scholarship works and promote these works through worldwide dissemination.

 Following the first session you will be able to:

 This workshop covers writing grant proposals for all types of grants, including NIH, NSF, and foundations.
 It is co-sponsored by the Office of Research and is presented by Jill Jividen, PhD.

-During the last 30 minutes of the presentation, a panel of successful researchers (TBA) will discuss navigating the competitive grant landscape and the review process.
+During the last 30 minutes of the presentation, the following panel of successful researchers will discuss navigating the competitive grant landscape and the review process:

 Join us for this workshop as Tom Annesley, PhD discusses ways to avoid the top errors that authors make when developing scientific papers including:

 1. The Introduction: Failure to set the scene for the reader